-Ann Annual Retainer
+Annual R etainer (2022) Annual l Retainer (2023)

 Board of Directors:

-All non-employee members \$ 50,000
+All non-employee members \$ 50,000 \$ 50,000

-Additional retainer for Chairperson \$ 30,000
+Additional retainer for Chairperson \$ 30,000 \$ 30,000

 Audit Committee:

-Chairperson \$ 15,000
+Chairperson \$ 15,000 \$ 20,000

-Non-Chairperson members \$ 7,500
+Non-Chairperson members \$ 7,500 \$ 10,000

 Compensation Committee:

-Chairperson \$ 10,000
+Chairperson \$ 10,000 \$ 15,000

-Non-Chairperson members \$ 5,000
+Non-Chairperson members \$ 5,000 \$ 7,500

 Nominating and Corporate Governance Committee:

-Chairperson \$ 7,500
+Chairperson \$ 7,500 \$ 10,000

-Non-Chairperson members \$ 3,750
+Non-Chairperson members \$ 3,750 \$ 5,000

 Science and Technology Committee:

-Chairperson \$ 10,000
+Chairperson \$ 10,000 \$ 15,000

-Non-Chairperson members \$ 5,000
+Non-Chairperson members \$ 5,000 \$ 7,500

-The amendment and restatement of the Director Compensation Policy in March 2020 added a provision to permit directors to elect to receive a stock option in lieu of their annual Board of Directors cash retainer with a Black-Scholes value equal to the retainer on the date of grant.
+In March 2020, the Director Compensation Policy was amended and restated to add a provision to permit directors to elect to receive a stock option in lieu of their annual Board of Directors cash retainer with a Black-Scholes value equal to the retainer on the date of grant.
 Each such stock option shall be granted effective the first trading day on or after January 15 of the applicable year and shall vest in four equal quarterly installments as of the last date of each calendar quarter subject to the non-employee director's continued board service through such date.
+Additionally, in December 2022, the Director Compensation Policy was further amended and restated to increase the fees for committee service based on market data for our peer group, which became effective in January 2023.

 In addition to the cash retainers set forth above, each non-employee director will be granted an initial equity retainer and an annual equity retainer in such amounts and on such terms as authorized by our Board of Directors.
 All of the foregoing options will be granted with a per share exercise price equal to the fair market value of a share of our common stock on the date of grant.
-In 2021, the Board of Directors determined to grant an annual stock option award to each director serving as of the date of our 2021 annual stockholder meeting as described in the Director Compensation table above.
+In 2022, the Board of Directors determined to grant an annual stock option award to each director serving as of the date of our 2022 annual stockholder meeting as described in the Director Compensation table above.